proplot-dev/proplot/docs/showcase.rst

 Map projection axes
 ===================

-ProPlot isn’t just great for Cartesian-axis plotting.
-It also includes seamless integration with the `cartopy` and `basemap` packages.
+ProPlot includes seamless integration with the `cartopy` and `basemap` packages.
 See `~proplot.subplots.subplots` and `~proplot.axes.MapAxes.smart_update` for details.
 Note these features are **optional** – if you don’t want to use them, you don’t need to have `cartopy` or `basemap` installed.

 Formatting map axes is just like formatting Cartesian axes: just pass arguments like ``lonlim``, and ``lonlocator`` to `~proplot.axes.BaseAxes.format`, as before.
 Plotting geophysical data is also much easier.
-For basemap axes, you can plot geophysical data by calling axes methods (e.g.
-`~matplotlib.axes.Axes.contourf`, `~matplotlib.axes.Axes.plot`) as
-usual – there is no need to directly reference the ``~mpl_toolkits.basemap.Basemap`` instance!
+For basemap axes, you can plot geophysical data by calling axes methods (e.g. `~matplotlib.axes.Axes.contourf`, `~matplotlib.axes.Axes.plot`) as usual – there is no need to use the `~mpl_toolkits.basemap.Basemap` instance!
 For cartopy axes, you no longer need to pass ``transform=crs.PlateCarree()`` to the plotting command, as I found myself doing 99% of the time – this is the new default.
 Declaring projections with cartopy is also much easier: now,